trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/publishing-on-the-dal.md

    If you run this script and see an error that says that the file was not found, update the first line of the script (the shebang) to the path to your shell interpreter.
    For example, if you are using the Tezos Docker image, the path is `/bin/sh`.

-   Again, by inspecting the kernel logs and Explorus, you should be able to see that the file that you wanted to publish is indeed the one fetched by the Smart Rollup.
+   In the next section, you see how to get the contents of the file that you published.

 Now you can publish data to the DAL and use it in a Smart Rollup.
 In the next section, you write to and retrieve the entire slot.